-Only the Clerk, or delegated officers, under the direction of the council, are permitted to post material on the council website and social media, in the council's name or on behalf of the council.
+Only the Executive Officer, or delegated officers, under the direction of the council, are permitted to post material on the council website and social media, in the council's name or on behalf of the council.

-The Clerk is the Council's nominated Press Officer with the authority to issue official press releases.
+The Executive Officer is the Council's nominated Press Officer with the authority to issue official press releases.
 No other member of staff or members has the authority to issue public statements on behalf of the Council.

-Employees, volunteers, and Councillors are encouraged to share official press releases and postings made by the Clerk, on behalf of the council.
+Employees, volunteers, and Councillors are encouraged to share official press releases and postings made by the Executive Officer, on behalf of the council.
+The Council encourages positive use of social media to engage residents, promote council-supported events, share good news stories etc.